 - Proof of payment of any deposit.
 This may include a receipt signed by the owner/landlord.
 However we need evidence that the money was deposited into the owner/landlords bank account at the start of the tenancy period

 - Address history: Previous address and forwarding address of the tenant

-- Contact Information: Any contact information for the tenant including phone numbers, email addresses, family/friends information, employer contact details
+- Contact Information: Any contact information for the tenant including phone numbers, email addresses, employer contact details

 - Supporting documentation: Utility bills, insurance documents or any other paperwork addressed in the tenant's name, dated during the disputed period